-Social-emotional learning is essential and there is a growing national conversation about the intersection of Social-Emotional Learning and Arts Education.
-There is complete integration between the four artistic processes (Creating, Performing, Responding, Connecting) and the five Social-Emotional Learning competencies (Self-Awareness, Self-Management, Social Awareness, Responsible Decision Making, Relationship Skills).
+Social Emotional Learning is essential to students’ well-being and New Jersey is a leader in the growing national conversation about the intersection of Social Emotional Learning and Arts Education.
+There is complete integration between the four artistic processes (Creating, Performing, Responding, Connecting) and the five Social Emotional Learning competencies (Self-Awareness, Self-Management, Social Awareness, Responsible Decision Making, Relationship Skills).

 Participation in the arts fosters collaboration, empathy, and critical thinking.
 To learn more about embedding social-emotional learning into curriculum and instruction visit selarts.org.

 Explore the resources on this page and join the conversation!

 Click on an Image to Read the Brief

 “ Embedded, intentional, and sustained attention to SEL in schools and through arts education can help facilitate moving students from trauma back to trusting relationships and environments.
 This potential has long been imperative and prized in arts classrooms.”

 “Funneling our challenges into the artistic process and products is our answer to building a road forward through arts education and social emotional learning.”